DaveRandom/web-news/readme.md

+A complete rewrite of the original web front end for the mailing list server.

+Still very much a work in progress, much refactoring/de-horriblifying to be done.

+A live instance of this code is available at http://php-news.herokuapp.com

+Original readme below.

+---

 this is all very ugly. just proof-of-concept, really.

 the biggest thing to do would be to do something smart with